yersan/mojarra/readme.txt

 This will build the source jars in addition to the binary jar, and will install these in the local m2 repository.

-3. cd into SOURCE_HOME/test and follow the README.txt there
+3. cd into SOURCE_HOME/test

-4. Not mentioned in the README.txt, but to run multiple test categories at once, run the commands mentioned in the README.txt from the top level test directory and add "--projects [dirs] -amd" as extra arguments, e.g. mvn --projects javaee7,javaee6  -amd  -Pglassfish-cargo cargo:redeploy

-The following is a summary of the commands:

-Copy updated JSF jar to GlassFish mvn -N -Pglassfish-patch validate
+4. Copy updated JSF jar to GlassFish mvn -N -Pglassfish-patch validate

-Start GlassFish
+5. Start GlassFish
 mvn -N -Pglassfish-cargo cargo:start

-(Optionally cd into specific test dir with a pom.xml, to only execute the tests in that dir)
+6. cd into a specific directory for which to run tests, e.g. cd servlet30

-Compile test wars and install in .m2 mvn clean install
+7. Compile test wars and install in .m2 mvn clean install

-Deploy test wars
+8. Deploy test wars
 mvn -Pglassfish-cargo cargo:redeploy

-Run tests
+9. Run tests
 mvn -Pintegration verify

-Stop GlassFish
+10. Stop GlassFish
 mvn -N -Pglassfish-cargo cargo:stop

 How to update the mirror from the (local) SVN checkout